ThibaudDauce/thibaud-dauce/posts/2015-11-07-live-without-flash.md

 How run HTML5 videos in Firefox?
 First, we need to check some configuration.
 YouTube has a perfect webpage for this task: [Youtube HTML5](https://www.youtube.com/html5).

 To enable all the possibilities of HTML5, you need to use the default HTML5 player.
-Then to be able to watch 480p and 1080p videos, there is a few steps.
+Then to be able to watch 480p and 1080p videos, there are a few steps.

 * [Media Source Extensions.](http://www.ghacks.net/2014/05/10/enable-media-source-extensions-firefox/) tldr; go to `about:config` and switch to true `media.mediasource.enabled`.
 * [MSE & H.264.](http://www.ghacks.net/2014/07/25/enable-mse-h2-64-support-youtube-firefox-right-now/) tldr; go to `about:config` and switch to true `media.fragmented-mp4.*` except `media.fragmented-mp4.use-blank-decoder`.